 In 1943 Louis Zamperini’s fighter plane crashed into the Pacific Ocean.
 He and the crew survived a harrowing ordeal in a life boat, only to be picked up by the Japanese and sent to a POW camp.
 Conditions were so grueling, the men wished they were back on the lifeboat.
 Their resolve to live would be tested again and again.

 In 1945, the United States dropped not one, but two, atomic bombs on Japan to end World War II.
 They were the most powerful bombs ever created up to that point.
 The buildings within one square mile of impact were instantly reduced to rubble.
-People were incinerated within seconds.
 O’Reilly, provides the battle history that influenced Truman’s unprecedented decision.

-D-Day, also known as the allied invasion of Normandy, was the turning point of World War II.
+D-Day was the turning point of World War II.
 The United States, Britain and Canada united together for one of the bloodiest battles in war history.
 Hopkinson details the complexity of the plan, the five Allied entry points, the arrival of the supply gliders, followed by the paratroopers, and finally the assault from water.
-She describes the sea invasion at Omaha beach in astonishing detail.

 During WWII, German scientists discovered the potential to unleash massive amounts of energy from a nuclear chain reaction and the race was on to build the world’s most destructive weapon.
-Under the strictest call for secrecy in a converted school in New Mexico, America’s best physicists came together in a tireless effort to outwit the Germans.
+Under the strictest call for secrecy in a converted school in New Mexico, America’s best physicists came together to outwit the Germans.

 Port Chicago 50 by Steve Sheinkin

-During World War II a group of black Navy men were assigned to Port Chicago, California, to load bombs onto ships.
-Black men could not participate in combat duty.
+During World War II, black men could not participate in combat duty, so they loaded explosives onto ships.
 After a devastating explosion kills everyone on duty, the off duty men refused to continue loading ammunition.
-The commanders refused their request for a change of duty.
 The men were court-martialed, found guilty and sentenced to 15 years hard labor.

-When Denmark surrendered to Germany during World War II, a handful of teenagers decided to take action.
-They formed a secret organization called the Churchill Club after the British prime minister who defied Hitler.
+When Denmark surrendered to Germany in WWII, a handful of teenagers decided to form a secret organization called the Churchill Club after the British prime minister who defied Hitler.
 They harassed the Nazis by vandalizing, committing arson and stealing weapons.
 Eventually they were caught, but their actions inspired a nation.

 Hitler Youth by Susan Campbell Bartoletti

 The Hitler Youth, which began as an organization like the Boy Scouts, eventually became regimented and militaristic.
-When the war began, membership became mandatory for all Aryan youth.
+When the war began, membership became mandatory for all German youth.
 Jews were refused membership.
 The youth put Hitler above all others, turning against friends and family if necessary.
-Amazing story of Hitler’s rise and fall and the youth who were willing to die for him.

 We Will Not Be Silent by Russell Freedman

-After first being members of the Hitler Youth, Hans and Sophie Scholl came to deplore Hitler and his ideas.
+After first being members of the Hitler Youth, Hans and Sophie Scholl came to deplore Hitler’s ideas.
 With a small group of friends at the University of Munich, they formed a resistance organization called the White Rose.
-They distributed pamphlets, informing the public of the truth about Hitler and his warped ideas.
 They were caught, interrogated, tried, and sentenced to death.
 Before the war ended, their pamphlets made it all around Europe.